 2. Customized dispatching according to operational logic and business priorities

 Different businesses have different KPIs and need dispatch solutions that suit their specific business goals.
-For instance:

 For businesses quickly ramping up capacity by engaging new fleets, dispatch limitations will hold back their ability to scale.
-It’s also unrealistic for dispatchers to take every single factor into consideration.
+It’s also unrealistic to expect dispatchers to take every factor into consideration.
 You need a ‘smart’ operating system that can make decisions for you, based on your unique considerations.

 These considerations can include:

 - Driver costs